OECD urges monetary easing around the world

 A useful first step in this direction would be to manage exchange rates with reference to a clearly defined basket of currencies, the OECD said.

-Without such a currency policy, the need for tight domestic monetary policy could risk "an excessive economic slowdown", particularly if there was a downward spiral in property prices which would in turn impact on bank capitalizations.
+Without such a currency policy, the need for tight domestic monetary policy could risk "an excessive economic slowdown," particularly if there was a downward spiral in property prices which would in turn impact on bank capitalisations.

 In Brazil, the central bank had ample room to reduce the policy rate further, while in India easing would become possible once inflation starts to decline in the second half of 2012, the OECD predicted.